Tanssii tähtien kanssa: Season 12 (2019)

+Mikael Junger broke his left ankle during the first live broadcast while doing a leap, leading to his withdrawal.
 Once during the season, the teaching dance partners were changed for one week.
 This is why the first ever same-sex partners in the Finnish competition was seen on 3 November, with Christoffer Strandberg and Matti Puro performing a Paso Doble, and Meeri Koutaniemi and Katri Mäkinen dancing a Fox-trot.

 Season 13 (2020)

 Thirteenth season aired in autumn 2020.